t4sn33m-s4h4t/YouTube-Speed-Controller-/README.md

 <h1>YT Time Saver</h1>

 <h2>Overview</h2>
 <p>YT Time Saver is a browser extension that allows you to control YouTube video playback speed using keyboard shortcuts and on-screen buttons.
-Additionally, it provides automatic ad skipping and speed adjustment during unskippable ads for a seamless viewing experience.</p>
+Additionally, it provides automatic ad skipping and speed adjustment during unskippable ads for a seamless viewing experience.Shortcuts also work in facebook and in some other sites</p>

 <h3>Features</h3>
 <ul>